kopa/BikersField/README.md

 Start Run activity.
 Hopefully you see the RunnersField datafield.

+## Changelog 1.0.3
+* Fix app id so that it doesn't interfere with RunnersField

 ## Changelog 1.0.2
 * Based on RunnersField 1.0.2 and changed pace for speed
 * Fix when black background is configured in device settings.